 Firefighter and paramedic Michael Lundeen has spent his career helping people during scary and difficult moments.
 For Michael, one of his most difficult moments was losing his close friend, David Sneed, to cancer.
 Six months after complaining of pain under his arm while playing golf, David passed away from lymphoma at the age of 27.
 “That loss really woke me up.
 He was too young,” Michael says.
 “Somehow, in my mind, I thought this [...]

 Join us on Friday, Sept.
 18, when Oregon Pacific Bank hosts “Light the Grill”, an annual BBQ fundraiser (formerly called “Goodwill Grill”) to benefit the local chapter of Leukemia and Lymphoma Society (LLS).
 This is the fifth year for the event, which has raised over $100,000 for LLS.
 In addition to delicious food, Light the Grill will also feature more than 65 auction items and live music by Bob Cowsill, from the 1960s internationally [...]

 Bonnie Allen has a unique perspective on cancer.
-In her role as senior executive administrative assistant at Willamette Valley Cancer Institute, Bonnie supports doctors and staff in treating patients.
-As a mother, daughter, sister and granddaughter, Bonnie’s watched the disease repeatedly touch the lives of the people closest to her.
+In her role as a senior executive administrative assistant at Willamette Valley Cancer Institute, Bonnie supports doctors and staff in treating patients.
+As a mother, daughter, sister, and granddaughter, Bonnie’s watched the disease repeatedly touch the lives of the people closest to her.
 “We have a lot of cancer in our family,” Bonnie says.
 “When it bites you personally, you stand up and pay attention.”
-She doesn’t [...]
+She [...]